The Most Common Detox Symptoms

-If you have an addiction problem, there are many ways to recover.
-Everyone has a different way of treating his or her addiction.
-But once the body has gotten used to the substance and you take that substance away, the effects can be physically hard to deal with.
+If you have an addiction, you might already know there are many ways to recover.
+Everyone has a different way of treating his or her situation.
+One thing is almost inevitable, though.
+Once our bodies get used to the constant use of a substance or alcohol, we become dependent on it.
+So, when you take that substance away, the effects can be physically hard to deal with.
 This is where detox can help.
 For some, there might be symptoms that come with it.
-In this article, we will list most of the common detox symptoms for those trying to quit.
+This article will list most of the common detox symptoms for those trying to quit using or drinking.

-But first, what is detox?
+First, it’s important to understand what detox is, and how it is essential for a healthy recovery journey.
 Detox is not in itself a treatment.
 However, for most, it is a first step to recovery.
 When you stop taking a substance that your body has depended on, it can start to react in a certain way.
-These reactions are called detox symptoms.
+These reactions are called withdrawal symptoms.
 For example, people who are addicted to alcohol, and who might have been drinking for a long time, may experience a number of symptoms.

-For people who are undergoing detox, they are provided with a detox program which can include a few steps.
+For people who are undergoing detox, being provided with a detox program can include a few steps.
 It is recommended to have a detox expert assist you with your needs.
-Blood is needed.
-You also need to talk about your history and your health.
-If possible, your mental and physical health needs to be checked.
+You also need to talk about your history and your health with a medical professional.

 Some people need the support of medications during detox.
-Detox symptoms may come up and other issues might stem from that.
-The primary goal is to keep you mentally and physically prepared for the whole recovery.
-Regularly checking of temperature, heart rate, blood pressure, and breathing is also needed.
+Withdrawal symptoms may come up, and physical and mental health issues might stem from that.
+The primary goal is to keep you mentally and physically prepared for the entire recovery journey.
+Regular temperature, heart rate, blood pressure, and respiration checks are also needed.

 What are Some of the Common Detox Symptoms?